wibgates/sunset/README.md

 sunset.upd(coll,q,obj)

-//incase yo want to update base on oid
+//incase you want to update based on oid
 //just place it as a parameter

 sunset.updById(coll,oid,obj)